jcarenza/allisoncarenza/src/posts/mariah-a-future-student-of-bradley-university.md

 ---
-title: 'Mariah...a future student of Bradley University'
+title: "Mariah...a future student of Bradley University"
-description: '<p>I fell in love with Mariah a few years ago when I was taking her sister Olivia&apos;s senior pictures.
-She [&hellip;]</p>
+description: "I fell in love with Mariah a few years ago when I was taking her sister Olivia&apos;s senior pictures.
+She "
-'
-publishDate: 'Apr 11, 2013'
+publishDate: "Apr 11, 2013"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/mariah1.jpg'
+heroImage: "/media/mariah1.jpg"
-alt: 'Mariah...a future student of Bradley University'
+alt: "Mariah...a future student of Bradley University"
-slug: 'mariah-a-future-student-of-bradley-university'
+slug: "mariah-a-future-student-of-bradley-university"
-category: ['Senior Pictures']
+category: ["Senior Pictures"]
-tags: ['Senior Portrait','Senior Pictures']
+tags: ["Senior Portrait", "Senior Pictures"]
 ---

 <p style="text-align: center;">I fell in love with Mariah a few years ago when I was taking her sister Olivia&apos;s senior pictures.
 She came along with her mom Michele to watch, and maybe torment her sister a bit, but really just to make the shoot a good time.
 There are those that have a great personality and then there are those that have a great big personality, and Mariah definitely fits in that category.
 She is 110% fun, and I loved every second of our shoot together.
 In fact, I&apos;m pretty sure my face started hurting from laughing so much!</p>